anycook/anycook-page/README.md

 2. Run ```npm install``` in the project folder to install project specific node dependencies.
 3. Run ```bower install``` to install thirdparty JavaScript libraries.
 4. Execute ```grunt serve``` to start the test server.
 Your browser should open the page automatically.

+## Credentials
+The Javascript API client supports json credential files.
+The credentials for the test environment are placed in the app folder.
+The credentials for the production environment in the projects root folder.
+Grunt replaces test with production when building dist folder.

 ## Compiling
 To compile and minify the scripts run ```grunt```.